 What is this blog?

-A collection, of thoughts about church, life, music, poems and prayers.
-I am not an expert but a fellow traveler.
-I came across this Mary Oliver poem recently which :
+A collection, of thoughts about church, life, music, poems, and prayers.
+A Mary Oliver poem captures my intent:

 The man who has many answers

 to comfort himself, makes music.
 (Mary Oliver, A Thousand Mornings: Poems, 2012, p.
 69)

 I’d like to think that I have a few answers and helpful thoughts.
 But more than anything I want these musings to sing.

 James Matichuk: a husband, father-of-four, minister, writer, preacher, child of God, draftsman fiddling with Revit.
 I’ve blogged here for several years, sharing my thoughts on ministry, pop-culture, Christian spirituality and my life.
 I review lots of books and occasionally other stuff.
 If you are curious about what box to put me in: I am an ENFP, an Enneagram type Seven, and a connected-strategist according to Strengthfinders.
 If you don’t know what any of these are, don’t worry about it.

 As a pastor, I got excited seeing people’s lives transformed by Jesus.
 I am passionate about seeing others grow into compelling followers of Him.
 I’ve experienced and long for deep, intentional Christian community and I am motivated by the call to see God’s kingdom manifest in neighborhoods through missional partnerships and endeavors.
 God has gifted and called me to preach, to teach, to make disciples, to listen well and to cast a vision for God’s people.
 I have a deep, abiding interest in theology, the Bible, mission, discipleship, and social justice.